 You’ll undoubtedly have many offers for transportation as soon as you exit the airport.
 Persistent drivers will be waiting for you.
 Choose one, confirm that he knows your hotel, then agree on a price.
 Never get inside of a taxi before first agreeing on a price.
 Meters are rarely an option.

-In 2016, the default fare for getting from the airport to Thamel was 700 rs; you could potentially save a dollar or two by aggressively and persistently haggling.
 The ride from the airport to Thamel during off-peak times takes around 30 minutes.

 Tip: There is no need to tip in addition to your fare.
-Read more about tipping in Nepal.

 Don’t be surprised if even “official” taxis look as if they survived a war or three.
 If there’s room, keep your luggage on the seat with you rather than putting it in the trunk.
 On occasion, rogue drivers have demanded more money -- especially from passengers who aggressively negotiated a lower fare -- before releasing luggage held hostage in the back.